Voices from the Field - David

 I wish that my church knew how hard it was to feed ourselves spiritually on the mission field.
 My wife felt spiritually dry for years until she joined a group of missionary women in a weekly bible study.
 Our children attended Thai churches for 18 years without a vibrant children’s ministry.
 I came from an environment where I heard great preaching every Sunday morning.
 We had regular opportunity to join equipping seminars and retreats for anything from strengthening your marriage to developing deeper spiritual rhythms.
 On top of that, I had spent several years studying the Bible and missions to get my master’s degree at ACU.
 However, in Thailand I suddenly found myself listening to weekly sermons, often from brand new Christians, with nowhere to go to fill my own cup.

 The commitment to Thailand did come with costs.
-The medical system did not provide the best of care, especially during the early years; Michelle almost died twice because of doctor’s mistakes, and we lost a full-term pregnancy to pre-eclampsia that was discovered too late.
+The medical system did not provide the best of care, especially during the early years; my wife almost died twice because of doctor’s mistakes, and we lost a full-term pregnancy to pre-eclampsia that was discovered too late.
 It was during these darkest of days that I wish our church knew how much we needed them.
 We tried to communicate, but we were numb and just trying to survive.
 Even if it’s not totally fair to expect a church on the other side of the world to know the extent of our pain, I wish that we hadn’t felt so alone.

 I wish that they knew how much I needed their wisdom and spiritual oversight.
 I understand that shepherding is challenging enough to provide for the members who live nearby.
 It is far more difficult to care for members who live on the other side of the world in another culture.
 But the reality we lived in was one of spiritual warfare in a Buddhist and spirit-filled environment.
 We needed the help and protection provided by an eldership.
 I wasn’t prepared to lead a church planting full of baby Christians and to nurture new leadership.
 I could have benefitted from more guidance from older men with experience in shepherding the flock.